Siege of Fort Pitt: Handoff of infirmary items

 The two blankets and the handkerchief from the infirmary were seemingly wrapped in a piece of linen.
-The blankets and handkerchief were unwashed and dirty.
+The blankets and handkerchief were likely unwashed and dirty.
 In 1955 a record of Trent's trading firm was found.
 It had an invoice for the handkerchief, two blankets and the linen to be given to the Natives, and the expense was signed by Ecuyer.
 Ecuyer was relatively inexperienced, having only been a captain since April the year before and having taken over the command of the fort the same November.
 Trent was likely the main orchestrator of the idea, considering he had more experience with the disease and had even helped out setting the smallpox hospital.
 Half-Native Alexander McKee also played a part in parlaying messages, but he possibly didn't know about the items.
 This plan was carried out independently from General Amherst and Colonel Bouquet.

 The meeting happened on June 24.
 The night before "Two Delawares called for Mr. McKee and told him they wanted to speak to him in the Morning."
 The conference took place just outside of Fort Pitt.
 The participants were Ecuyer, McKee, Turtle's Heart, and another Delaware, "Mamaltee a Chief."
 The two Delaware men tried to coax the people holed up in the fort to leave, an option that Ecuyer promptly rejected and stated that reinforcements were coming to Fort Pitt and that the stronghold could easily hold out.
 After conferring with their chiefs, the two "returned and said they would hold fast of the Chain of friendship", but they were not genuinely believable.
 The messengers had asked for presents such as food and alcohol, "to carry us Home."
 Requesting gifts was common, but Ecuyer in this case seemed especially generous.
 Turtle's Heart and his companion received food in "large quantities", some "600 Rations."
 Included among this was the linen bundle containing the handkerchief and two blankets.